mathieucarbou/YaSolR/docs/manual.md

 Supported temperature sensor: `DS18B20`

-A temperature sensor can also be used to monitor the router box itself (`Overview` section): it is the button calld `Router: DS18`

-#### Relay Types

-- `Output 1 Bypass Relay Type`: the relay type for Output 1 Bypass: Normally Open (NO) or Normally Closed (NC).
-- `Output 2 Bypass Relay Type`: the relay type for Output 2 Bypass: Normally Open (NO) or Normally Closed (NC).
-- `Relay 1 Type`: the relay type for Relay 1: Normally Open (NO) or Normally Closed (NC).
-- `Relay 2 Type`: the relay type for Relay 2: Normally Open (NO) or Normally Closed (NC).

-#### Relay Automatic Control
+#### Relay 1 and Relay 2

+> ##### NOTE
+>
+> `Relay 1` and `Relay 2` are the SSR or Electromechanical relays connected to the device and used to control external loads.
+> Only activate if you have connected some relays to be used for external loads.
+>
+{: .block-note }

+**Relay Automatic Control**

-- `Relay X Automatic Control: Connected Nominal Load (Watts)`: You can specify the resistive load power in watts connected to the relays.
+- `Automatic Control: Connected Nominal Load (Watts)`: You can specify the resistive load power in watts connected to the relays.
   If you do so, the relay will be activated automatically based on the grid power.
   **Warning:** pay attention to set the **nominal load**, which is the official load given by teh manufacturer with a nominal voltage (230V for France).
   It can also be computed like this: `Nominal Load (Watts) = Nominal Voltage (V) * Nominal Voltage (V) / Resistance (ohms)`.
-- `Relay X Automatic Control: Tolerance (%)`: this is the percentage amount (5% by default) that is tolerated below or above before deciding to switch the relay on or off.
+- `Automatic Control: Tolerance (%)`: this is the percentage amount (5% by default) that is tolerated below or above before deciding to switch the relay on or off.
   This value is used to avoid switching the relay on and off too frequently.

 YaSolR supports 2 additional relays (Electromechanical or SSR, controlled with 3.3V DC) to control external loads, or to be connected to the A1 and A2 terminals of a power contactor.